ocean-transport/guides/submit_jobs_to_Ginsburg.md

 ### Access
-To gain access to the cluster, you must first get approved by emailing your UNI to the CDS lab HPC laison, [Julius Busecke](mailto:julius@ldeo.columbia.edu).
-Any further inquiries about Ginsburg should be directed to hpc-support@columbia.edu.
+To gain access to the cluster, you must first get approval by emailing your UNI and account name (Ocean Climate Physics: Abernathey) to [hpc-support@columbia.edu](hpc-support@columbia.edu) while also cc'ing Ryan.

 ### Log In
 Log in to the secure [LDEO vpn](https://ldeo-it.ldeo.columbia.edu/content/vpn-virtual-private-network) with your LDEO username and password.
-From your terminal, SSH into the submit node: ```ssh <UNI>@ginsburg.rcs.columbia.edu```.
-Enter your Columbia password and you will be in your HOME directory.
+From your terminal, SSH into the submit node: ```ssh -x <UNI>@ginsburg.rcs.columbia.edu``` ("-x" enables X11 forwarding).
+Enter your Columbia password and you will be in the directory ```/burg/home/<UNI>```.

 ### Start a Job with Slurm